 - ¼ teaspoon salt

 - 1 ½ cups almond milk (or any nondairy milk)

 - 2 tablespoon flax meal (whisked with 9 tablespoon water)

 - In a large bowl, mix the flours with the baking powder and soda and salt using a wisk.

-- In another bowl mix the almond milk with the flaxmeal mixture and vanilla.
+- Add the almond milk, vinegar, flaxmeal mixture and vanilla.

-- Add the wet mixture to the dry one, and mix well.
+- Mix well.
 Don't worry about overmixing, because gluten-free flours do not toughen up the way wheat does when mixed.

 - Serve hot.